SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/copy.md

 # Duplicate a dashboard

 You can create a copy of an existing dashboard.
-This can be useful if you want to create your own version of a pinned dashboard with some changes of your own.
+For example, to create your own version of a pinned dashboard with some changes of your own.

-To duplicate an existing dashboard:
+**Steps:**

 1. Open the **Dashboard** screen.